Connected cars and privacy - who's in the 'driver's seat'?

 The German Netzpolitik treads a different and slightly more precise path in this respect.
 As yet another medium, it would like to knowing what carmakers are raking in in terms of data and calls on owners of new models from Audi, BMW, Mercedes, Opel, Volkswagen and Tesla to requests for access to their own data make, and then share the results of those requests.
 Every (curious) motorist - including in the Netherlands - has the right to make such a request under the General Data Protection Regulation (AVG), and every manufacturer is obliged to respond appropriately.
 Tips on this and a sample letter can be found at the Personal Data Authority.

 In such statements, it often remains unclear whether, and if so, to what extent your car is automatically synchronised with your phone.
 When you plug your smartphone into the on-board computer, or connect via Bluetooth, is data from your mobile transferred, and does it stay within the car, or is it even forwarded?
 At least years ago, siphoning phone data without people realising it was no exception in the US (see this startling fragment From an interview with an expert on car forensics).
 Provided you consent to synchronisation and the data stays in the car, there is not much of a problem.
-Then in Europe, the AVG probably does not even apply because the processing of the data is only for personal or, as it is called, domestic use.
+Then, in Europe, the AVG only partially applies because the processing of the data is done only for personal or, as it is called, domestic use.

 Many interesting reporting regarding connected cars comes from the US, where predominantly the same brands and, to a somewhat lesser extent, the same models are driving around as in Europe.
 But the question is whether what happens there in terms of data collection and (lack of) privacy also applies to the situation in the EU.
 On either side of the ocean, cars are of course technically capable of the same thing, but since almost all US states lack strong privacy laws, carmakers have more leeway there to do what they want with vehicle data, and consumers are more likely to suffer in this regard.
 Only the progressive state of California, with the California Privacy Rights Act since 1 January 2023 legislation that similar is with our AVG.
 The California Privacy Protection Agency (the only regulator in the US that focuses exclusively on privacy) has just issued a research launched into data gathering in the context of connected cars.